solelyman/eca-a9-in-gazebo-harmonic/README.md

 ## Dependencies
 This package relies on the **Project DAVE Framework** for underwater hydrodynamics and sensor plugins.
+Since the DAVE workspace contains numerous files, it is not included in this repository.
+You must download and build the DAVE workspace (`dave_ws`) yourself from its official source.

+**Important Configuration Step**:
-Before using this model, ensure that the DAVE workspace is built and sourced correctly.
-You can also choose to download the dave_ws package we provide, which only contains hydrodynamic parameters, for a simplified validation of your algorithms.
+Before using this model, you must ensure the DAVE workspace is sourced correctly.
+The main launch files currently contain a hardcoded path to the DAVE installation.
+You must open the launch files (e.g., `leaders_planner.launch.py`) and change the variable `dave_prefix = '/home/lu/dave_ws/install'` to match the actual absolute path where you installed `dave_ws` on your computer.

+*(Alternatively, if you only need a simplified validation of your algorithms with basic hydrodynamic parameters, you can use a minimal DAVE setup if you have one).*

 ## Features